Things To Do & Places To See In Rarotonga

 Saturday mornings in Rarotonga can only mean one thing – wake up bright and early and make your way to the Punanga Nui Market in the outskirts of Avarua.
 Along with the Papeete Market in Tahiti, it’s one of the best markets in the South Pacific, though geared more towards tourists than locals.
 Don’t worry about breakfast or brunch, there are plenty of options around here.
 Wander around from stall to stall, grab a fresh tropical juice on the way and shop for anything from black pearls to locally made ukuleles.

 At some point (always 5-10 Cook Island minutes from now), the entertainment will begin.
-First it’s the young children showcasing their traditional dancing skills, and then it’s the senior bunch taking center stage.
-It’s really amazing to see how traditional song and dance is instilled in children from a young age.
+First, it’s the young children showcasing their traditional dancing skills, and then it’s the senior bunch taking center stage.
+It’s really amazing to see how traditional song and dance are instilled in children from a young age.
 Pretty much every Cook Islander can showcase their exotic culture through song and dance, hardly the case further east in French Polynesia.

 The market offers a good chance to do a bit of grocery shopping for anything from locally grown food to artisan bread.
 The action wraps up around noon and don’t forget to bring enough cash.
 Local tour operators are also present and you might be able to find deals on island night shows, activities and excursions.